Liberty, Equality, Fraternity… Volcanicity?

-Surtsey was formed by a volcanic eruption at the bottom of the ocean and emerged from the water on November 14, 1963.
+Surtsey, Iceland’s most southern point was formed by a volcanic eruption at the bottom of the ocean and emerged from the water on November 14, 1963.

-It was immediately granted protection by law and to this day only scientists are allowed to go there, and even they have to get special permission.
-This means that we have been able to monitor how life settles on a brand-new land from the beginning, and has of course been invaluable to scientists.
+It was immediately granted protection by law, and to this day, only scientists are allowed to go there, and even they have to get special permission.
+This means that we have been able to monitor how life settles on a brand-new land from the beginning and has, of course, been invaluable to scientists.

 Icelandic volcanoes are on the move!

-If you came to Iceland 20 million years ago, the volcanoes would all have been situated in the West Fjords.
-If you arrived 50 million years ago, during the Eocene epoch, you would find our volcanoes living happily in Greenland, and 70 million years ago, our volcanoes would have been terrorising dinosaurs somewhere in Canada!
+Due to changes in the tectonic level of the earth, Iceland’s volcanoes are actually moving east.
+Veeeeeeeery slowly.
+If you visited Iceland 20 million years ago, the volcanoes would all have been situated in the West Fjords.
+Fifty million years ago, during the Eocene epoch, you would find our volcanoes living happily in Greenland, and 70 million years ago, our volcanoes would have been terrorising dinosaurs somewhere in Canada.

-Iceland has a volcanic eruption every 4-5 years!
+Iceland has a volcanic eruption every 4-5 years

 The island has somewhere between 150-200 volcanoes, split into different volcanic systems.
 About 30 different systems are still considered “active” in Iceland, and 13 of them have erupted since the Viking Settlement in 874.
 The most recent eruptions were in Fagradalsfjall valley in 2021, which lasted 6 months, and nearby in Meradalir in 2022, which lasted only 3 weeks.
 These short-lived eruptions were the first on the Reykjanes peninsula in over 700 years!